-Beef soup recipes provide hearty, nutrient-rich goodness -- satisfying your appetite and nourishing your well-being.
+Beef soup recipes provide hearty, nutrient-rich goodness.
+They satisfy your appetite and nourish your well-being at the same time.

 With the help of easy-to-follow directions, you’re sure to find that making your own beef stock is a fun first step.
 This delicious flavor foundation will help assure your success in making beef soups you’ll be proud of.

 Look for These Indicators of Freshness

 The majority of these beef recipes are made using either ground beef or beef stew meat.
 This is good news as it simplifies the selection process when you are buying your ingredients.

 When selecting beef look for meat with a bright cherry red color; it's an indication of freshness.